peerkar/liferay-gsearch/README.md

 Check that all the modules are deployed correctly.

-## Step 2
+### Step 2

 Download the default core configuration for your core version from [configs folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries/core-config) file and put it into osgi/configs.

-## Step 3
+### Step 3

 You need to have an Asset Publisher to show the search result.
 By default there it has to be on a page with friendlyURL '/viewasset'.
 You can change that later in the configuration.

-## Step 4
+### Step 4

-__This is currently for 7.0 versions only__ (ES6 adapter upgrade for 7.1 coming soon).

-If you want to take advantage of query suggestions and fully configurable query building and relevancy you need to install additionally the custom Elasticsearch adapter.
+If you want to take advantage of all the goodies, including query suggestions and configurable query building and relevancy you need to install the custom Elasticsearch adapter (recommended).

+Find out the compatible adapter version for your portal versions in [compatibility matrix](https://github.com/peerkar/liferay-gsearch/wiki/Compatibility-Matrix).

+Notice, that __7.1 users have to install a standalone Elasticsearch server__ as the analyzers use stemmer filter and that's not supported in the embedded server.

-For that, download and deploy following jar from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).
+Download and deploy the jar from [binaries folder](https://github.com/peerkar/liferay-gsearch/tree/master/binaries).

-* com.liferay.portal.search.elasticsearch-VERSION-GSEARCH-PATCHED.jar

-Check that module installs correctly, do full reindex and installation is done.
+Check that module installs correctly.
+When installing, this module tries to disable the standard adapter and might cause errors to log.
+Give it a minute to finish the process.

+__Do full reindex__ to create custom analyzers, mappings and settings.

-## Step 5
+### Step 5

 Place the GSearch portlet on some page and test.

 For full installation guide, including add-ons, see [Installation Instructions](https://github.com/peerkar/liferay-gsearch/wiki/Installation-Instructions).

-# Important Note About Permissions
+## Important Note About Permissions

 This solution, as it is, relies only on the content specific permissions which are indexed in the Elastisearch index.